 For this free tutorial I designed and printed my own fabric for the outer upper sections using this tutorial to create a half drop repeat pattern, and printed the design onto fabric using some of my hand-dyed fabric and this ink-saving printing technique.
 I used plain hand-dyed fabric for the lower sections.

-The pattern is a simple dot pattern, and you can download the design and use it to print your own fabric.
-Included is a dot pattern on a transparent background that you can use to print onto a colored piece of fabric using this ink-saving technique, and a dot pattern on a pink background that you can use to print onto white fabric.
+The pattern is a simple dot pattern on a transparent background that you can download and print onto white or colored fabric using this ink-saving technique.
 The design is ready to print at 8-1/2″ wide x 11″ high.
+To download the file, right click and save to your desktop.

 Make the Zipper Tabs